 The Manchurian Candidate (1962)

-Major Ben Marco (Frank Sinatra) is an intelligence officer in the U.S. Army.
-He served valiantly as a captain in the Korean war and his Sergeant, Raymond Shaw (Laurence Harvey), even won the Medal of Honor.
-Marco has a major problem however: he has a recurring nightmare, one where two members of his squad are killed by Shaw.
-He's put on indefinite sick leave and visits Shaw in New York.
-Shaw for his part has established himself well, despite the misgivings of his domineering mother, Mrs. Eleanor Iselin (Angela Lansbury).
+Major Bennett Marco (Frank Sinatra) is an intelligence officer in the U.S. Army.
+He served valiantly as a Captain in the Korean war and his Sergeant, Raymond Shaw (Laurence Harvey), even received the Medal of Honor.
+Marco has a major problem however: he has a recurring nightmare, one where two members of his squad were killed by Shaw.
+He's put on indefinite sick leave and visits Shaw in New York City.
+Shaw, for his part. has established himself well, despite the misgivings of his domineering mother, Mrs. Eleanor Shaw Iselin (Dame Angela Lansbury).
 She is a red-baiter, accusing anyone who disagrees with her right-wing reactionary views of being a Communist.
-Raymond hates her, not only for how she's treated him but equally because of his step-father, the ineffectual U.S. Senator John Iselin (James Gregory), who is intent on seeking higher office.
-When Marco learns that others in his Korean War unit have had nightmares similar to his own, he realizes that something happened to all of them in Korea and that Raymond Shaw is the focal point.
+Raymond hates her, not only for how she's treated him, but equally because of his stepfather, the ineffectual U.S. Senator John Iselin (James Gregory), who is intent on seeking higher office.
+When Marco learns that others in his Korean War unit have had nightmares similar to his own, he realizes that something happened to all of them in Korea, and that Raymond Shaw is the focal point.

-After Raymond Shaw (Laurence Harvey) returns from the Korean War as a decorated hero, the surviving members of his platoon can't really remember the actions he is credited with having done in order to win the Congressional Medal of Honor.
-Two of the soldiers start having recurring nightmares, and one of them decides to investigate Raymonds current activities.
+After Raymond Shaw (Laurence Harvey) returns from the Korean War as a decorated hero, the surviving members of his platoon can't really remember the actions with which he is credited, having done in order to receive the Congressional Medal of Honor.
+Two of the soldiers start having recurring nightmares, and one of them decides to investigate Raymond's current activities.
 What dark and sinister secrets are being withheld by or from the Government and the Army?

-Raymond Shaw (Laurence Harvey) is an insufferable man, who was awarded the Congressional Medal of Honor, for saving the lives of the men in his unit while in Korea.
-When he returns he distances himself from his domineering mother.
-His C.O.
-Ben Marco (Frank Sinatra) has been having nightmares that lead him to believe that the circumstances that led to Raymond getting the medal are not true.
+Raymond Shaw (Laurence Harvey) is an insufferable man, who was awarded the Congressional Medal of Honor, for saving the lives of the men in his unit while in South Korea.
+When he returns, he distances himself from his domineering mother, Mrs. Eleanor Shaw Iselin (Dame Angela Lansbury).
+His Commanding Officer Major Bennett Marco (Frank Sinatra) has been having nightmares that lead him to believe that the circumstances that led to Raymond getting the medal are not true.
 While his superiors don't think he knows what he is talking about, they decide to is send him on leave.
-And when he goes to visit Raymond, he is greeted by Raymond's new valet who opens the door and whom he instinctively attacks.
-The valet had served with them but Marco instinctively believes that he actually was a fifth columnist plant who betrayed the platoon in Korea.
+And when he goes to visit Raymond, he is greeted by Raymond's new valet, who opens the door, and who he instinctively attacks.
+The valet had served with them, but Marco instinctively believes that he actually was a fifth columnist plant who betrayed the platoon in South Korea.
 A brutal fight between the two men breaks out, which Marco ultimately wins.
 Marco is arrested but the brass help get him released as the valet obviously has no intention of pressing charges.
-Marco goes to see Raymond, who tells him that another man from their unit, Allen Melvin, wrote to him describing the same nightmare Marco has been having.
+Marco goes to see Raymond, who tells him that another man from their unit, Allen Melvin (James Edwards), wrote to him describing the same nightmare Marco has been having.
 Marco has the man checked out and both of their recollections are so similar that Marco's superiors agree something is wrong and give Marco the resources to investigate on his own.

-In Korea in 1952, a US Army patrol is ambushed by Communist soldiers.
-A year later the squad, having escaped, returns to the US, where Staff Sergeant Raymond Shaw (Laurence Harvey) is to receive the Medal of Honor for single-handedly saving the lives of the squad.
-Shaw is the son of Eleanor Iselin (Angela Lansbury), wife of US Senator John Yerkes Iselin (James Gregory).
+In South Korea in 1952, a U.S. Army patrol is ambushed by Communist soldiers.
+A year later, the squad, having escaped, returns to the U.S., where Staff Sergeant Raymond Shaw (Laurence Harvey) is to receive the Congressional Medal of Honor for single-handedly saving the lives of the squad.
+Shaw is the son of Mrs. Eleanor Shaw Iselin (Dame Angela Lansbury), wife of U.S. Senator John Yerkes Iselin (James Gregory).
 Mrs. Iselin turns Raymond's return into a triumphant political rally that brings out building hostility between son and mother over her own ambitions and those of her husband, Raymond's despised and detested stepfather, Senator Iselin.
 But there is more involved, for Shaw is not what everyone says he is.
-The nightmares of a US Army officer, Bennett Marco (Frank Sinatra), Shaw's wartime superior, lead to an investigation that unlocks a stunning political conspiracy that sweeps up everyone, and which only Marco can stop.
+The nightmares of a U.S. Army officer, Major Bennett Marco (Frank Sinatra), Shaw's wartime superior, lead to an investigation that unlocks a stunning political conspiracy that sweeps up everyone, and which only Marco can stop.

 Marco who has since been promoted to Major suffers from a recurring nightmare in which a hypnotized Shaw strangles one of his fellow soldiers, and shoots another, killing both before the assembled military brass of communist nations, during a practical demonstration of a brainwashing technique.
 (Raymond and his platoon have been hypnotized into believing that the Korean military brass are a bunch of harmless old American ladies from a garden club.)